 Certification confirms that a minority or women-owned business is a credible entity and attests to the fact that:

-The certification program creates a database of minority and women-owned businesses that serves as a directory of products and services and also identifies prospects for procurement and contracting opportunities.
+The certification program creates a database of minority and women-owned businesses.
+Products and services can be searched and identified for prospects for procurement and contracting opportunities.
 Certification is valid for three years.

-Self-Certified Application (180kb pdf document).
-Alternatively, you can download the self-certified form, and send the completed form to the Mississippi Department of Finance and Administration.
+Self-Certified Application Alternatively, you can download the self-certified form, and send the completed form to the Mississippi Department of Finance and Administration.
 This allows the State of Mississippi to update its vendor files with information on minority and women-owned businesses.